PBillodeau/patrickbillodeau.com/_posts/2020-12-5-docker-intro.md

 ## Docker Compose

 The example Docker commands are fairly long and involve a lot of different parameters and settings to work right.
-[Docker Compose](https://docs.docker.com/compose/) give us a way to put all of that complexity into a simple file to make them easier to run.
+[Docker Compose](https://docs.docker.com/compose/) gives us a way to put all of that complexity into a simple file to make them easier to run.
 I almost always use Docker Compose to run my images.

 For example, with our Wordpress site, we had to run a couple of commands that each had a bit of configuration to them.
 Instead, we could have written a Docker Compose file: